(measure: percent; Source: The International Monetary Fund)

-For that indicator, The International Monetary Fund provides data for the USA from 1960 to 2014.
-The average value for the USA during that period was 66.25 percent with a minumum of 58.96 percent in 1995 and a maximum of 80.06 percent in 2014.
+For that indicator, we provide data for the USA from 1960 to 2017.
+The average value for the USA during that period was 66.9 percent with a minimum of 59.15 percent in 1995 and a maximum of 75.52 percent in 2009.

 Definition: Ratio of liquid liabilities to GDP.
 Liquid liabilities are also known as broad money, or M3.
 They are the sum of currency and deposits in the central bank (M0), plus transferable deposits and electronic currency (M1), plus time and savings deposits, foreign currency transferable deposits, certificates of deposit, and securities repurchase agreements (M2), plus travelers checks, foreign currency time deposits, commercial paper, and shares of mutual funds or market funds held by residents.